gookcedemir/GitStats/README.md

 # GitStats
 ## Show code status on your local Git repository
-Currently, this only shows a Brittles report.
-This is the files that change most often.
+Currently, this shows a Brittles report.
+The Brittles report contains three sub-reports:

+1. MostChanged - These are the files which change most often.
 Likely this indicates areas of fragility in the code.
 These are good areas for target refactoring, unit testing, and code coverage.
+1. MostChanges
+ 1. Adds - The files with the most additions.
+Be wary of files which grow quickly.
+You might be putting too much logic in them.
+ 1. Deletes - The files with the most deletions.
+These are usually good changes and indicate good refactoring practices.

 ### Usage
 GitStats.exe <path to local git repo> <commit count> [branch name]